Procedural sedation and analgesia: Assessment

 Any patient undergoing anaesthesia must be pre-assessed for risk using a classification system, such as the one devised by the American Society of Anesthesiologists (ASA).
 In addition to pre-assessment, the patients medical history should be taken with special attention to history of anaesthesia.
 These things contribute to the ASA physical status classification system.
 This system starts at ASA 1 which is a healthy individual and escalates to ASA 6 which is a brain dead individual.
 It is safe to perform sedation in the emergency room on patients who are ASA 1 or 2.
 If the patient is ASA 3 or 4 additional resources might be needed, such as a person with more training in procedural sedation, an anesthesiologist.
 Furthermore, before a qualified anesthesia professional performs PSA, an Informed consent should be completed.

 Airway assessment is one of the most important parts of the physical exam when done as part of the pre-procedure work-up.
 There is always a risk that a patient is sedated more heavily than intended and consequently require some sort of airway intervention.
 Therefore, the anesthetist should perform an airway exam that includes a Mallampati score, mouth opening assessment, and Thyromental distance.
-If the patient is deemed to have a difficult airway, there should be adequate resources if airway intervention is required.
-These includes things like a Glidescope, fiberscope optic, and an intubating Laryngeal mask airway.
+If the patient is deemed to have a difficult airway, there should be adequate resources in case airway intervention is required.
+These include things like a Glidescope, fiberscope optic, and an intubating Laryngeal mask airway.